Vocal Stimming in Children with Autism: What You Need to Know

 Why do children with autism stim?

 Children with autism stim to try to self-regulate.
 The purpose of some vocal stims is to produce auditory output (noise) to self-soothe or calm down because they are trying to prevent sensory overload.
 At other times verbal stimming may occur to block or tune out auditory input such as background noise or people’s voices.
-To learn about the basics of sensory processing disorder read my Sensory Processing Easy Read Guide
+To understand more about the basics of Sensory Processing Disorder read my Sensory Processing Easy Read Guide

 Stimming has a meaningful purpose to the person with autism.
 They need to regulate their body and brain.
 An autistic person should not be scolded or blamed for needing to stim.

 The Son-Rise program for autism calls stims ‘isms’.
-It defines ‘isms’ as when a child is “in their own private world and doesn’t respond or interact”.
-And the Autism Crisis Turnaround says stimming happens when a person is dysregulated, so they advocate for parents, carers and teachers to Stop Stopping Stims
+It defines ‘isms’ as when a child is “in their own private world and doesn’t respond or interact” because they are dysregulated.
+It advises parents, carers, teachers and therapists not to stop or prevent stims, but to join them.

 Vocal stimming examples